-Today I would like to address the issue of cross contamination and how that might show up on a label.
+Today I would like to address the issue of cross contamination and how that might show up on a label in the United States.

 Many people who have problems with gluten, whether because of celiac disease or something else, react to very small amounts of gluten.
 Even though the ingredients used in a food are gluten free, that does not mean that the product is free of gluten.
 Cross contamination can cause a food to have unsafe levels of gluten.

 Cross contamination can result from individual ingredients being contaminated, often before they get to the manufacturer of the food product.
 Sometimes companies will not say that their product is gluten free because they cannot verify that the ingredients coming from outside suppliers are gluten free.

 Cross contamination can result from the processing of the food, including it’s various stages.

 Manufacturers are not required to put statements on labels regarding cross contamination.
 Many companies do so voluntarily, usually with regard to the top eight allergens.
 However, there is no standard for what those statements mean.

 The two most common types of statements are something like, “manufactured in a facility that processes….” or “manufactured on equipment that processes….”